This article was amended on 4 October 2024.

 Moreover, sensory sensitivities common in autism, such as sensitivity to noise, light, or touch, can create discomfort or distress in a typical office setting.
 This can lead to potential sensory overload, leading to difficulties in focusing, regulating emotions or maintaining concentration during sessions.3,7 Colleagues may not be aware of these sensory issues and inadvertently contribute to the autistic counsellor’s discomfort, leading to increased stress or difficulty focusing on work tasks.
 Maggi said: ‘I have found my own ways of managing this by using headphones, sensory regulation techniques – such as deep breathing exercises and organising my calendar around scheduled breaks – but I’ve found negotiating these accommodations a struggle in some places I’ve worked because of the attitudes of some of the other staff members who seem to think that I’m being dramatic.’

-Disclosure of neurodiversity
+Disclosure of neurodivergence

 According to my respondents, disclosure issues are complex on both sides of the argument.
-Some counsellors with neurodiversity may choose not to disclose it for various reasons, such as the stigma surrounding neurodiversity in many professional settings.
-Counsellors may fear discrimination or negative reactions from colleagues, clients or employers if they disclose their neurodiversity1,6,7 There may also be concerns about competence, as some worry that disclosing may lead others to question their competence or ability to perform their job effectively.1,3,5 Laura said: ‘Of course, I can’t prove this but I’m sure there have been times when I haven’t even been shortlisted for an interview because I disclosed that I had ADHD on the application form.’
+Some neurodivergent counsellors may choose not to disclose it for various reasons, such as the stigma surrounding neurodiversity in many professional settings.
+Counsellors may fear discrimination or negative reactions from colleagues, clients or employers if they disclose their neurodivergence1,6,7 There may also be concerns about competence, as some worry that disclosing may lead others to question their competence or ability to perform their job effectively.1,3,5 Laura said: ‘Of course, I can’t prove this but I’m sure there have been times when I haven’t even been shortlisted for an interview because I disclosed that I had ADHD on the application form.’

-Laura felt that disclosing her neurodivergence might risk neglecting other aspects of intersectionality, and that her neurodiversity was only one aspect of her identity: ‘I’ve always been conflicted over this transparency issue as I’ve never disclosed this because I think it’s part of my private life and because it’s not relevant to my professional role.’
-Others believe that it’s important to disclose their neurodiversity in all areas of life and work.
-This can be because it can help to reduce stigma around neurodiverse traits and contribute to a more inclusive and accepting environment.
+Laura felt that disclosing her neurodivergence might risk neglecting other aspects of intersectionality, and that her neurodivergence was only one aspect of her identity: ‘I’ve always been conflicted over this transparency issue as I’ve never disclosed this because I think it’s part of my private life and because it’s not relevant to my professional role.’
+Others believe that it’s important to disclose their neurodivergence in all areas of life and work.
+This can be because it can help to reduce stigma around neurodivergent traits and contribute to a more inclusive and accepting environment.
 It can also help to promote counselling services to hard-to-reach groups who have hitherto been discriminated against.2,8,9

-According to Maria, it can also contribute to personal self-development and identity formation: ‘I don’t want to proselytise and pretend that being neurodiverse is easy and the best way to be, because that would be unhelpful.
+According to Maria, it can also contribute to personal self-development and identity formation: ‘I don’t want to proselytise and pretend that being neurodivergent is easy and the best way to be, because that would be unhelpful.
 But I think recognising and disclosing it has led to greater self-acceptance, self-awareness and personal growth.’
 She also mentioned how transparency can backfire: ‘Once a manager told me a client wasn’t coming back to me and wanted her money back because she wanted to see someone “normal” and felt she had been ripped off.’

 Working with clients

-Some research suggests that if counsellors are neurodiverse, they may have difficulty interpreting nonverbal cues from clients, such as body language or facial expressions, which can impact their ability to accurately assess clients' emotions and needs, and also maintain appropriate boundaries with clients, which can impact the therapeutic relationship.1,2,8 Some of my interviewees suggest, however, that these potential social communication difficulties are often exaggerated by employers because of their lack of understanding.
+Some research suggests that if counsellors are neurodivergent, they may have difficulty interpreting nonverbal cues from clients, such as body language or facial expressions, which can impact their ability to accurately assess clients' emotions and needs, and also maintain appropriate boundaries with clients, which can impact the therapeutic relationship.1,2,8 Some of my interviewees suggest, however, that these potential social communication difficulties are often exaggerated by employers because of their lack of understanding.
 Emma said: ‘There’s a lot of misinformation about neurodiversity, which leads people to bombard me with questions a lot.
 I have had people ask me if I consider the impact my condition will have on the therapeutic relationship; how I think my clients will be impacted; if being neurodivergent makes me less suitable to work with certain client groups, such as severely traumatised people, as I will find it more difficult to empathise.’

 Laura said: ‘These sorts of textbook barriers are sometimes a bit overplayed by people.
 They are often based on assumptions that all forms of neurodiversity are the same and have the same characteristics.’
-Maggi said: ‘I’m very aware of the potential barriers that my condition can create… I ask for feedback all the time from my clients, and I hardly ever get comments about how my neurodiversity has created barriers between me and my client.’
+Maggi said: ‘I’m very aware of the potential barriers that my condition can create… I ask for feedback all the time from my clients, and I hardly ever get comments about how my neurodivergence has created barriers between me and my client.’

 Working with clients who are non-neurotypical

 Emma said: ‘It can also be for more pragmatic reasons too.
 The client may feel that I’m better equipped to provide more customised therapeutic approaches based on our shared neurodivergent characteristics.’
-However, according to Laura, the situation is more complex: ‘It’s fairly obvious that neurodiverse therapists themselves will carry some unconscious biases, and have grown up with the same prejudices and norms as neurotypical society… or that someone who has ADHD may not be able to understand someone who has Tourette’s.’
+However, according to Laura, the situation is more complex: ‘It’s fairly obvious that neurodivergent therapists themselves will carry some unconscious biases, and have grown up with the same prejudices and norms as neurotypical society… or that someone who has ADHD may not be able to understand someone who has Tourette’s.’

 Emma suggests a counter approach: ‘Curiously enough, I’ve spoken to people from the neurodiverse community who say that if they needed counselling, they would go to a neurotypical counsellor because they might want a more objective view, or they might be seeking guidance from someone who can explicitly provide support and tools based on neurotypical experiences and norms.’
 Research also suggests that therapists can counter the ‘double empathy’ problem which, indeed, might occur with any person, by immersing themselves within the flow of the therapeutic relationship in an ‘I-Thou’ stance.10,11

-Although none of my respondents claimed to be experts in neurodiversity, some of their clients believed their expertise could be of use in checking out whether they were neurodiverse or not.
+Although none of my respondents claimed to be experts in neurodivergent, some of their clients believed their expertise could be of use in checking out whether they were neurodivergent or not.
 Maria said: ‘Sometimes clients come to me because of what I have advertised and say, “I think I have Asperger’s”, or, “I’m a bit autistic”, and more often than not, they haven’t.
 Their disconnects and emotional detachments are due to a childhood trauma which we then start to unpack in therapy.’

 Supervision

-Most respondents said that their own current personal therapists and supervisors were neurodiverse, but that they had also worked with neurotypical practitioners who understood their own ways of being and how this influenced their practice style.
+Most respondents said that their own current personal therapists and supervisors were neurodivergent, but that they had also worked with neurotypical practitioners who understood their own ways of being and how this influenced their practice style.
 Maria said: ‘Having a supervisor with this kind of knowledge means we speak the same language.
 There’s no psychoeducation or translation requirement.
 My supervisor understands the importance of checking on my wellbeing as a therapist diagnosed with ADHD.’

 Laura said: ‘It feels different, as there’s an implicit, respectful and gentle understanding given to how I balance my personal life and work, as an individual with ADHD, not just a therapist.’
-According to Laura and Maria, some supervisors like working with neurodiverse counsellors because it helps them develop their own knowledge and skills.
+According to Laura and Maria, some supervisors like working with neurodivergent counsellors because it helps them develop their own knowledge and skills.
 Maggie noted that some supervisors feel drawn to explore the possibility of their own neurodivergence:1 ‘I’ve known this to happen where an ex-supervisor started to explore their own cognitive and social behaviours to find a greater self-understanding after working with me awhile.’

 Support from the neurodiverse community